webman/push

 }

-Note the <app_key> in the above configuration is obtained from config/plugin/webman/push/app.php
+Note: The <app_key> in the above configuration can be obtained from config/plugin/webman/push/app.php.

 var connection = new Push({